sassoftware/viya4-iac-gcp/docs/user/DockerUsage.md

 ### Service Account Keyfile for Google Cloud Authentication

-Prepare a file with Google Cloud authentication info, as described in [Authenticating Terraform to access Google Cloud](./TerraformGCPAuthentication.md) and store it outside of this repo in a secure file, for example `$HOME/.viya4-tf-gcp-service-account.json`.
+Prepare a file with Google Cloud authentication information, as described in [Authenticating Terraform to access Google Cloud](./TerraformGCPAuthentication.md) and store it outside of this repository in a secure file, for example `$HOME/.viya4-tf-gcp-service-account.json`.

 ### Docker Volume Mounts